Pyomo/mpi-sppy/doc/src/hubs.rst

 supply x and/or W values at every iteration and numerous extensions are in the release.
 It supports a full set of extension callout points.

+The proximal term can be approximated linearly using the PHoption `linearize_proximal_terms`.
+If only the binary terms should be approximated, the option `linearize_binary_proximal_terms` can be used.

 lshaped
 -------